spotts2010/global-stay-2/README.md

 - **Travel Documents**: A secure section for users to store and manage their driver's license, passport, and travel insurance details.
 - **Notification Center**: A detailed notification system with filtering, searching, and different notification types (e.g., system alerts, offers, booking updates).
 A dedicated page exists to view the details of a single notification.
 - **Bookings Management**: A placeholder page for users to view their upcoming and past stays.
+- **Functional "About Property" Form**: The form for editing the core details of a listing (name, type, location, etc.) is now fully functional and saves data directly to the Firestore database.
+- **Functional Photo Gallery Management**: The "Photo Gallery" section within "Edit Listing" now allows for uploading, reordering (via drag-and-drop), and deleting images, with changes saved to the Firestore database.

 ## Notification System Logic